[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 • This proposal seeks to extend and build upon the Arbitrum Research & Development Collective [V1], which ended up publishing 42 deliverables in the forum relating to the three verticals (Research – Security – Risk).

-• The ARDC [v2] is being proposed for an initial 6-month term, with the possibility of a 6-month extension pending a future Snapshot vote.
+• The ARDC V2 is being proposed for an initial 6-month term, with the possibility of a 6-month extension pending a future Snapshot vote.

 • Establishes a more structured and well-managed framework through the introduction of the Supervisory Council.
+At the micro level, the Council will consist of three elected members, with two focused on communications and one dedicated to operations.

 • The ARDC’s mandate will aid in future-proofing the ArbitrumDAO by virtue of its cohort of industry-leading research providers.